-\begin{definition} An MPG with limited-observation is a \emph{first abstract cycle game} (FAC) if in the associated reachability game $\Gamma_G'$ all leaves are in $\tadam' \cup \teve'$. \end{definition}
+\begin{definition} An MPG with limited observation is a \emph{first abstract cycle game} (FAC) if in the associated reachability game $\Gamma'$ all leaves are in $\tadam' \cup \teve'$. \end{definition}

+Intuitively, in an FAC game $G$ all simple abstract cycles (that can be formed) are either good or bad.
+Since $\Gamma'$ is a full-observation finite reachability game, $G$ is determined.
+Thus, by Theorem~\ref{thm:stratTransfer}, we get that in every FAC one of the two players has a winning finite-memory observation-based strategy.
+However, we can show an even stronger result holds: one of them has a winning positional observation-based strategy.

-Intuitively, in an FAC game all simple abstract cycles (that can be formed) are either good or bad.
-It follows then from Corollary~\ref{cor:quelleSauce} that any cyclic permutation of a good cycle is also good and any cyclic permutation of a bad cycle is also bad.
-Together with Lemma~\ref{lem:caVa}, this implies the abstract cycle-forming games associated with FAC games can be seen to satisfy the following three assumptions: \begin{inparaenum}[(1)] \item A play stops as soon as an abstract cycle is formed, \item The winning condition and its complement are preserved under cyclic permutations, and \item The winning condition and its complement are preserved under interleavings. \end{inparaenum} These assumptions correspond to the assumptions required in~\cite{ar14} for positional strategies to be sufficient for both players\footnote{These conditions supercede those of~\cite{bsv04} which were shown in~\cite{ar14} to be insufficient for positional strategies.}.
-That is, \begin{theorem}[Positional determinacy] One player always has a positional winning observation-based strategy in an FAC MPG. \end{theorem}
+\begin{theorem}[Positional determinacy] One player always has a positional winning observation-based strategy in an FAC MPG. \end{theorem} \begin{proof} It follows then from Corollary~\ref{cor:quelleSauce} that any cyclic permutation of a good cycle is also good and any cyclic permutation of a bad cycle is also bad.
+Together with Lemma~\ref{lem:caVa}, this implies the abstract cycle-forming games associated with FAC games can be seen to satisfy the following three assumptions: \begin{inparaenum}[(1)] \item A play stops as soon as an abstract cycle is formed; \item The winning condition and its complement are preserved under cyclic permutations; and \item The winning condition and its complement are preserved under interleavings. \end{inparaenum} These assumptions were shown in~\cite{ar14} to be sufficient for winning positional strategies to exist in any game.\footnote{These conditions supersede those of~\cite{bsv04} which were shown in~\cite{ar14} to be insufficient for positional strategies.} \end{proof}

-As we can check in polynomial time if a positional strategy is winning in an FAC MPG, we immediately have: \begin{corollary}[Winner determination] Let $G$ be an FAC MPG.
-Determining if Eve wins $G$ is in $\NP \cap \coNP$. \end{corollary}
+As we can check in polynomial time if a positional observation-based strategy is winning in an FAC MPG, we immediately have: \begin{theorem}[Winner determination] Let $G$ be an FAC MPG.
+Determining if Eve wins $G$ is in $\NP \cap \coNP$. \end{theorem}

-A path in $\Gamma_G'$ to a leaf not in $\tadam' \cup \teve'$ provides a short certificate to show that an MPG with limited-observation is not FAC.
+A path in $\Gamma'$ to a leaf not in $\tadam' \cup \teve'$ provides a short certificate to show that an MPG with limited observation is not FAC.
 Thus deciding if an MPG is FAC is in $\coNP$.
-A matching lower bound can be obtained using a reduction from the complement of the \textsc{Hamiltonian Cycle} problem.
-The full construction is shown in Appendix~\ref{sec:proof-pureCM}.
+A matching lower bound can be obtained using a reduction from the complement of the Hamiltonian cycle problem.